agungsugiarto/boilerplate/README.md

 > NOTE: Everything about how to configure auth you can find add [Myth/Auth](https://github.com/lonnieezell/myth-auth).

-Its done ? not to fast.
-After the publish `Config/Auth.php` you need to change `public $views` with below like this.
+Is it ready yet?
+Not so fast!! ;-) After publishing `Config/Auth.php` you need to change `public $views` with these lines below:
 ```php
 public $views = [
     'login'           => 'agungsugiarto\boilerplate\Views\Authentication\login',